Freed Roots

 Here's what a Freed Roots record looks like.

 This is a representative record from a Freedman's Bureau labor contract, Virginia, 1866.
-Free accounts see name and date.
-Subscribers see the full record.
+Free accounts see name, date, and source.
+Subscribers unlock employer, wages, and family details.

 Person Record — Freedman's Bureau Labor Contract · Virginia · 1866